 Using a concentrated formula of cruelty-free, biodegradable ingredients sold in refillable, recyclable packaging, Dirt offers a sustainable (and stylish) alternative to plastic packaged supermarket-bought laundry detergents.
 If only 0.5 per cent of Australian households switched to Dirt detergent, it would prevent 50 tonnes of plastic being manufactured each year.

-With consideration for their impact on the natural world at the forefront of everything they do, it’s only fitting to learn The Dirt Company’s concept began out at sea, inspired by Layton’s gap year spent working on superyachts.
+With consideration for the natural world at the forefront of everything they do, it’s fitting to learn The Dirt Company’s concept began out at sea, inspired by Frankie’s gap year working on superyachts.

-Seeing firsthand how harmful humans can be to the planet came at a time when Layton was already experiencing a calling to do more.
+Seeing the harm being done to the planet came at a time when Frankie was experiencing a calling to do more.
 With the desire to start a business focused on sustainability in the back of her mind, she began developing Dirt while working in advertising.

-The second key to Dirt’s success is a willingness to learn, adapt and innovate in a constantly evolving field.
-This is best reflected in the evolution of their dispenser bottles.
+The second key to Dirt’s success is a willingness to learn and innovate, best reflected in the evolution of their dispenser bottles.
 Dirt first launched reusable aluminium bottles before switching to a glass design with even greater longevity, drastically reducing the amount of plastic used in the wash cycle.
 This is paramount to Dirt’s product design and the reason their organic laundry liquid is eight times more concentrated: it halves the amount of packaging normally used for supermarket-bought laundry detergents.